-Get in a festive mood with this Pomegranate Mojito Mocktail!
+Get in a festive mood with these Pomegranate Mocktails!
 Pomegranate juice is a lovely combination with non-alcoholic ginger beer for a tart, sweet, and peppery combination while fresh mint provides a refreshing flavor.

 Why Make Pomegranate Mocktails?